 But it's been worth it.

 I've collaborated with writer Mert Yeygün on the dark and twisted Out of Hours Comics.

 I have helped Chris Browning from The Common Swings with the formation of the Calder Valley Scribblers – a local comic collective – and the organisation of Scribblecon, an annual grassroots comic-con here in Todmorden.

-I've exhibited art locally, I've sold my work at stalls, and 2018 will be my third year having a table at Thought Bubble Festival (the first year my application was approved, I literally cried).
+I've exhibited art locally, I've sold my work at stalls, and 2018 was my third year having tabled at Thought Bubble Festival in Leeds (the first year, when my application was approved, I literally cried).

 If you'd like to see what upcoming events I'll be at, my calendar is here.

 I'm also on a number of social media, if you want to follow me there.